Srihitha-7/finetuning/README.md

 ## Limitations

-1. The demonstrated fine-tuning run uses only a small number of training steps (`3`), so it is primarily an educational demonstration.
+1. The local demonstration fine-tuning run uses only 3 training steps and is for illustrating the training loop only — it is not the model used for reported results.
-2. The model is small compared with modern large language models.
+2. The model is small (70M parameters) compared with modern LLMs, making it more susceptible to catastrophic forgetting during fine-tuning.
-3. Fine-tuning on documentation Q&A data does not specifically optimize the model for ARC reasoning.
+3. Fine-tuning on documentation Q&A data does not optimize the model for ARC-style reasoning, and in fact trades off against it.
-4. ARC-Easy performance alone does not measure documentation question-answer quality.
+4. ARC-Easy performance alone does not measure documentation question-answer quality;
-5. A pretrained-vs-fine-tuned comparison is required to determine whether fine-tuning improves general benchmark performance.
-6. The notebook contains older Lamini demonstration code that may not work unchanged with current library versions.
+   both the in-domain (exact-match) and out-of-domain (ARC-Easy) results are needed for a complete picture.

 ---